 For the non-technical, simply hearing the word ‘code’ is scary enough.
 Throw in some jargon, such as Apache and MVC architecture, and things only get worse.

-This is a serious problem for people who are non-technical and the software development industry.
+This is a serious problem for people who are non-technical and the software development industry, but need custom software.

 The wider community of business managers and startup founders are too reliant on techies to ‘take care’ of the coding.